Test the BOND model

 – Report on progress of the activities undertaken during and after event 1 and 2

 The participants will report on the activities carried out after the first two events and report on progress.

 Marie Odile Smets from Panier Vert Cooperatives on Cooperatives in France

 Marie Odile Smets, from Panier Vert Cooperatives, France, describes how the cooperative is run, how the cooperative operates on products, how the cooperative’s equity is created, and other interesting elements that make the cooperative successful and profitabl

 Julie Nåvik Hval from Norsk Landbrukssamvirke on Cooperatives in Norway

-Julie Hval will discuss the experience of co-operation in Norway, how the co-operative should focus on youth and how young people can be motivated to join or set up co-operatives
+Julie Hval discusses the experience of co-operation in Norway, how the co-operative should focus on youth and how young people can be motivated to join or set up co-operatives.